Introduction

 Below 640 (Poor) | 25%+ or denied | 6 – 36 months |

-- Higher credit scores result in lower interest rates and better repayment terms.
+📉 Higher credit scores = lower interest rates and longer repayment flexibility.

-- Borrowers with poor credit may need a co-signer or alternative loan options.
+⚠️ Borrowers with poor credit may need a co-signer or alternative loan options such as secured loans or credit union products.

 Since unsecured loans are not tied to collateral, defaulting on payments will not lead to asset seizure.